 Campaigning for the incumbent was accompanied by a wide campaign of discrediting the most active presidential candidates.
-The government-owned television channels used facts of criminal prosecution of election campaign participants and criminal case files, which violated the presumption of innocence.
+The government-owned television channels used facts of criminal prosecution of election campaign participants, e.g. Sviatlana Tsikhanouskaya and Viktar Babaryka, which violated the presumption of innocence.
 For the first time ever, Telegram channels were actively used to promote the negative image of alternative candidates and their programs, as well as to discredit them.